mohammadamanpatel/Twitter-Home-Scraper/README.md

 ---

-# Twitter Web Scraper: A MERN Stack Application
+# Twitter Home Scraper: A MERN Stack Application

 This repository contains the source code for a **MERN Stack Web Scraper** designed to extract real-time data from Twitter's "What's Happening" section.
 This application combines powerful web scraping tools with an intuitive user interface to showcase the integration of modern web technologies.